BobRak/OpenHAB-Smartthings/org.openhab.binding.smartthings/SmartthingsInstallation.md

 3. Click on locations
 4. Verify your hub is listed.

-### Copying files
+### Copying Smartthings files
-The files are located within the **target** directory structure.
+The files are located in the Git repo in the **contrib** directory structure.
+This is located in the openHAB Addons directory which is located [here](https://github.com/openhab/openhab2-addons/tree/master/addons/binding/org.openhab.binding.smartthings/contrib).
+If you are manually installing this binding from the BobRak repo it is located [here](https://github.com/BobRak/OpenHAB-Smartthings/tree/master/org.openhab.binding.smartthings/contrib)

 The following files need to be deployed
 * OpenHabAppV2 - This is a SmartApp that receives requests from OpenHAB and returns the needed data
 * OpenHabDeviceHandler - This is a lower level module that provides a connection between OpenHAB and the Hub using the LAN connection

 ### Install OpenHabAppV2
-1. Locate OpenHabAppV2.groovy in the /target/smartthings/SmartApps Directory.
+1. Locate OpenHabAppV2.groovy in the /contrib/SmartApps Directory.
 2. Open OpenHabAppV2.groovy in an editor (Some program you can use to copy the contents to the clipboard)
 3. Copy the contents to the clipboard
 4. Using the Smartthings developers tools: